 It is also possible to limit the area by masking.
 In this case the mask determines the active pixels whose values will be modified by the filter.
 Pixels in the neighbourhood of the active area can however still enter the calculation passively, i.e. their values can influence the result.

 Several of the basic filters can be used for simple denoising and defect removal.
-Further defect marking and removal functions are described in section Data Edit, see for instance Mask of Outliers and Remove Data Under Mask.
-More advanced denoising functions in Gwyddion, for example DWT denoising and FFT filtering, are described in section Extended Data Edit.
+Further defect marking and removal functions are described in section Data Editing, see for instance Mask of Outliers and Interpolate Data Under Mask.
+More advanced denoising functions in Gwyddion, for example DWT denoising and FFT filtering, are described in section Extended Data Editing.

-Convolutions with arbitrary kernels up to 9 × 9 can be performed using Convolution Filter.
+Discrete convolutions with arbitrary kernels up to 9 × 9 can be performed using Convolution Filter (see Image Convolution for convolution of two images).

 The Divisor entry represents a common factor all the coefficients are divided by before applying the filter.
 This allows to use denormalized coefficients that are often nicer numbers.
 The normalization can be also calculated automatically when automatic is checked.
 When the sum of the coefficients is non-zero, it makes the filter sum-preserving, i.e. it normalizes the sum of coefficients to unity.
 When the sum of the coefficients is zero, the automatic factor is simply let equal to 1.